opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/executor/adapters/executor-azuredevops.md

 #### OAuth 2.0

 OAuth 2.0 is the _authorization_ protocol used for interactions with Azure DevOps.
 It adds all the necessary authorization information to any request forwarded to the DevOps provider through an _Access Token_.
+It uses a client credential flow to interact with the Microsoft Entra identity provider to get the _Access Token_.

 Upon start-up, the Executor DevOps must be configured through the _property files_ with OAuth parameters like: